basho/basho_docs/source/languages/en/riak/dev/advanced/bucket-types.md

 }
 ```

 Any property/value pair that is contained in the `props` object will either add a property that is not currently specified or override a default config.

-Below are the default properties for Riak buckets:
+Below is a listing of the default properties for Riak buckets:

 ```json
 {